Clarke Carlisle is a broadcaster and former professional footballer.

 Whilst being extremely successful in his profession, he lived a duplicitous life of external lauding and internal loathing.

-It was only after two suicide attempts that Clarke was admitted to a psychiatric hospital, where he finally received an accurate diagnosis.
+Following two suicide attempts, Clarke was admitted to a psychiatric hospital where he finally received an accurate diagnosis.

 He has since set-up the Clarke Carlisle Foundation for Dual Diagnosis.
 The foundation’s objective is to fund a purpose built Dual Diagnosis treatment facility.

-A popular football pundit and broadcaster, Clarke has presented ‘Football’s Suicide Secret‘ and the critically acclaimed documentary “Is Football Racist?” both for the BBC.
+A popular football pundit and broadcaster, Clarke has presented ‘Football’s Suicide Secret‘ and also the critically acclaimed BBC documentary “Is Football Racist?”.